melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 i.e., few enough individuals were caught that all were measured.
 The assessment north of Point Conception includes 467 ages, which is the majority of the vermilion rockfish with available length information (587 total).
-South of Point Conception, 1,283 of the 1,962 vermilion observed and measured were also aged (Table \@ref(tab:age-sample-size)).
-The length compositions by year of vermilion from the WCGBT survey are shown in Figure \@ref(fig:len-data-NWFSC-TWL).
+South of Point Conception, 1,283 of the 1,962 vermilion rockfish observed and measured were also aged (Table \@ref(tab:age-sample-size)).
+The length compositions by year of vermilion rockfish from the WCGBT survey are shown in Figure \@ref(fig:len-data-NWFSC-TWL).